michaelszymczak/jekyll-sandbox/README.md

 To include components in the build, place them inside of a Usemin block or add them to the `copy:dist` task.
 This workflow will be streamlined with the release of Usemin 2.0.

+## Check for new examples

+To check if some of the examples have changed, you can run:

+`cd app/_includes/sourcecode/ && ./sources.sh`

+And then

+`git status`

+To see if there are any changes (and commit them if you want to)